New Facilities for the Gard Campus of the Montpellier-Nîmes School of Medicine

-On February 8, the Nîmes University Hospital Campus inaugurated the expansion and renovation of its facilities during an official visit attended by representatives from the various institutions that helped fund the project.
-With 1,434 square meters of new construction and 1,336 square meters of renovated space, the Nîmes-Montpellier School of Medicine has further enhanced its appeal.
+On February 8, the Nîmes University Hospital Campus inaugurated the expansion and renovation of its facility during an official visit attended by representatives from the various institutions that helped fund the project.
+With 1,434 m² of additional floor space and 1,336 m² of renovated space, the Nîmes-Montpellier School of Medicine has further enhanced its appeal.

-In response to this success, a renovation of the campus was therefore anticipated.
+In response to this success, a renovation of the campus was therefore expected.
 It is now complete.
-The expansion of Building D, located at the heart of the campus, offers teaching staff and students a fresh start thanks to its 1,434 square meters of new construction and 1,336 square meters of renovated space.
-Four additional classrooms and a 150-seat lecture hall have been built, adding to the 13 existing classrooms and two lecture halls.
-The renovation of Building A, meanwhile, has created three new classrooms by consolidating all administrative services on the first floor, which was previously remodeled to gain over 170 m².
+The expansion of Building D, located at the heart of the campus, offers teaching staff and students a fresh start thanks to its 1,434 m² of new construction and 1,336 m² of renovated space.
+Four additional classrooms and a 150-seat lecture hall have been built, supplementing the 13 existing classrooms and two lecture halls.
+The renovation of Building A, meanwhile, has created three new classrooms by consolidating all administrative services on the first floor, which was previously remodeled to gain more than 170 m².

-These are all the facilities that Isabelle Laffont, Dean of the Faculty of Medicine, was pleased to showcase throughout the morning’s inauguration ceremony.“The expansion and renovation provide our institution with superbly equipped new facilities, enabling us to implement a modern educational approach in which digital technology, simulation, and the teaching of the scientific method take on an unparalleled dimension.” ” And it was undoubtedly the new simulation teaching center, SimHU Nîmes for university hospital medical simulation, presented by anesthesiologist Laurent Mattatia, that captured the guests’ attention the most.
+Isabelle Laffont, Dean of the Faculty of Medicine, was delighted to give a tour of all these facilities throughout the morning’s inauguration ceremony.“The expansion and renovation provide our institution with superbly equipped new facilities, enabling us to implement a modern educational approach in which digital technology, simulation, and the scientific method take on an unparalleled role.” ” And it was undoubtedly the new simulation-based teaching center—SimHU Nîmes, dedicated to university hospital medical simulation—presented by anesthesiologist Laurent Mattatia, that captured the guests’ attention the most.

-All the funding partners were present on February 8, 2023, at the Nîmes University Hospital Campus.
-Pierre-André Durand, Prefect of the Occitanie region and Haute-Garonne, represented by Marie-Françoise Lecaillon, Prefect of the Gard; Carole Delga, President of the Occitanie region; Philippe Augé, President of the University of Montpellier; Franck Proust, President of Nîmes Métropole; the Mayor of Nîmes, Jean-Paul Fournier, and Nicolas Best, Director General of the Nîmes University Hospital.
+All of the funding partners were present on February 8, 2023, at the Nîmes University Hospital Campus.
+Pierre-André Durand, Prefect of the Occitanie region and Haute-Garonne, represented by Marie-Françoise Lecaillon, Prefect of the Gard; Carole Delga, President of the Occitanie region; Philippe Augé, President of the University of Montpellier; Franck Proust, President of Nîmes Métropole; Jean-Paul Fournier, Mayor of Nîmes, and Nicolas Best, Director General of the Nîmes University Hospital.

-All parties participated in this expansion project for the Montpellier-Nîmes School of Medicine, with the total cost of 9.62 million euros funded as follows:
+All of them participated in this expansion project for the Montpellier-Nîmes School of Medicine, the total cost of which—9.62 million—was financed as follows:

 • University of Montpellier: €843,000